Happy birthday, wishes. Why bother?

 - Baby Pictures — Everyone brings in their baby picture.
-Whoever’s a photo is correctly identified last — and the person who correctly identifies the most photos first — are the winners.
+Whoever’s photo is correctly identified last — and the person who correctly identifies the most photos first — is the winner.

 - Guess Who’s Coming? — A special (out-of-town/out-of-circulation/rarely seen) invitee is told to join the Zoom half an hour after the other guests have arrived.
 During that half-hour, everyone tries to guess who the mystery guest will be, and the winner gets a prize.

 More Virtual Party Games

 - Continue the Story — The host(ess) begins the story, and each guest, in turn, has to pick up where the previous guest left off.
 In the final round, participants are advised that the story must be concluded at the end of that round.
 The host(ess) transcribes the story as it’s being told and emails the completed story to all guests as a memento of the party.